Seychelles parakeet: Evolution

 In 2018, the American ornithologist Kaiya L. Provost and colleagues also found the Mascarene parrot and Tanygnathus species to form a group within Psittacula, making that genus paraphyletic (an unnatural grouping excluding some of its subgroups), and stated this argued for breaking up the latter genus.
 To solve the issue, the German ornithologist Michael P. Braun and colleagues proposed in 2016 and 2019 that Psittacula should be split into multiple genera.
 They placed the Seychelles parakeet in the reinstated genus Palaeornis, along with the Alexandrine parakeet.

+A 2022 genetic study by the Brazilian ornithologist Alexandre P. Selvatti and colleagues confirmed the earlier studies in regard to the relationship between Psittacula, the Mascarene parrot, and Tanygnathus.
+They suggested that Psittaculinae originated in the Australo–Pacific region (then part of the supercontinent Gondwana), and that the ancestral population of the Psittacula–Mascarinus lineage were the first psittaculines in Africa by the late Miocene (8–5 million years ago), and colonised the Mascarenes from there.

 Description

 The Seychelles parakeet was about 41 cm in length, with a long, pointed tail.
 The wing of a male measured 204-208 mm, the tail 184-187 mm, the culmen (upper surface of the beak) 33-34 mm, and the tarsometatarsus (lower leg bone also known as tarsus) 22 mm.
 The wing of a female measured 182-204 mm, the tail 200-261 mm, the culmen 29-34 mm, and the tarsometatarsus 20-22 mm.